boniolp/boniolp.github.io/index.md

 -  Unsupervised and supervised anomaly detection methods for large time series.
 -  Machine learning for time series analytics.

+Outside of my research, I enjoy drawing.
+You can find some of my recent work [here](https://polbauni.etsy.com).

 ## Join Our Team

 We currently have open positions.
 Please check [here](https://boniolp.github.io/topics) for more information.